oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/ocr-images.md

   - Suitable for production use.

   {{% notice warning %}}
   WebLogic Server GA images and Fusion Middleware Infrastructure GA images on OCR **do not include the latest security patches** for WebLogic Server or Fusion Middleware Infrastructure.
-Oracle strongly recommends using images with _all_ the latest security patches, such as the Critical Patch Updates (CPU) images provided quarterly on OCR or custom generated images using the WebLogic Image Tool (WIT) with the [`--recommendedPatches`](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-image/) option.
+Oracle strongly recommends using images with the latest set of recommended patches applied, such as the Critical Patch Updates (CPU) images provided quarterly on OCR or custom generated images using the WebLogic Image Tool (WIT) with the [`--recommendedPatches`]({{< relref "/userguide/base-images/custom-images#create-a-custom-base-image" >}}) option.
 See [Ensure you are using recently patched images](#ensure-you-are-using-recently-patched-images).
   {{% /notice %}}

 #### WebLogic distribution installer type